-Further to that point, in both Quirin and Yamashita, the Supreme Court declined to rest its analysis on the conclusion that the jury-trial provisions categorically did not apply to the defendants, who, with one exception, were non-citizens not lawfully present within the United States at the time of their capture.
+Further to that point, in both Quirin and Yamashita, the Supreme Court declined to rest its analysis on the conclusion that the jury-trial provisions categorically did not apply to the defendants, who, with two exceptions, were noncitizens not lawfully present within the United States at the time of their capture.
 If the jury-trial provisions simply did not apply to non-citizens not lawfully present within the United States, the implicit law-of-war exception recognized in those cases would have been all-but unnecessary.
-Thus, the fact that Petitioner is a non-citizen detained outside the territorial United States is of no moment in assessing the applicability of the jury-trial provisions.
+Thus, the fact that Petitioner is a noncitizen detained outside the territorial United States is of no moment in assessing the applicability of the jury-trial provisions.

-b.
-This Case Does Not "Arise in the Land or Naval Forces"
+b) This Case Does Not "Arise in the Land or Naval Forces"